-Best Fennec loadouts for Warzone and Modern Warfare | Dexerto.com
+Best Fennec loadouts for Warzone and Modern Warfare - Dexerto

 - Read more: Best MP5 loadouts for Call of Duty: Warzone

-Lastly, the Stippled Grip Tape will also decrease your aim down sight time, allowing you to quickly fire off the Fennec’s blistering fast rounds with deadly precision.
-The ZLR 18” Deadfall, Commando Foregrip, and 40 Round Drum Mags should always be a top priority for any Fennec players looking to increase their kill potential, so always try to build your loadout around these core attachments.
+Lastly, the Merc Foregrip will also increase your recoil control and hip-fire accuracy, allowing you to quickly fire off the Fennec’s blisteringly fast rounds with deadly precision.
+Foregoing the stock for this build will give you a slight boost in movement speed for quicker reaction to get away from players, while The ZLR 18” Deadfall and 40 Round Drum Mags should always be a top priority for any Fennec players looking to increase their kill potential, so always try to build your loadout around these core attachments.